American prison literature

-American prison literature is literature written by Americans who are incarcerated.
+American prison literature is literature written by people who are incarcerated in the United States.
 It is a distinct literary phenomenon that is increasingly studied as such by academics.

 In the words of Arnold Erickson:

 Prison has been a fertile setting for artists, musicians, and writers alike.
 Prisoners have produced hundreds of works that have encompassed a wide range of literature. [...]
 Books describing the prison experience, including the Autobiography of Malcolm X, inspired an audience far outside the prison walls.
 The importance of these works has been recognized in this country's highest courts.
 See Simon & Schuster, Inc. v.
 Crime Victims Board, 502 U.S. 105, 121-122 (1991)(citing works by prisoners).

-Overview
+History

 The emergence of prison writing relied on convicts with the necessary writing skills to tell their stories from the inside.
 Early writings came from prisoners who had already begun to publish before being arrested.
 Among these early-20th-century writers was Jack London, who spent a month in 1894 in New York State's Erie County Penitentiary.
 This transformative experience informed much of his writing.